 - Hydrating / lubricating eye drops

-Most of the time, however, people who wear lenses only keep contact lens solutions with them.
+Most of the time, people who wear lenses only keep contact lens solutions with them.
 But in some instances, your eyes tend to be very dry when you wear contact lenses in certain environments.

 This can make wearing the lenses unbearable, so something needs to be done if you cannot take then lenses off and wear your glasses.

 You would most likely feel helpless especially if you do not have access to the prescribed eye drops specially designed for your lenses.
-One option if you have lubricants available is to use the overnight storage solution.
+One option if you don't have lubricants available is to use the overnight storage solution.

 - The first thing we need to understand is that it is quite possible that your contact lens storage solution could in fact be responsible for your eye irritation.

 • If you do not have anything other than your contact lens storage solution, make sure you do not touch the tip of the bottle with your eye, as you can infect the solution and ultimately give yourself an eye infection.

 - Long term sensitivity to contact lens solutions is one of the major reasons that many patients ultimately drop out of contact lenses altogether.